Corporate Speaker Thom Singer Sets The Tone For Better Events!

 As a corporate speaker he has worked with some of the top thought leaders, bestselling authors, and motivational speakers in the areas of human engagement and employee performance.
 As a top business speaker he has traveled North America and beyond working with business and association audiences sharing his content with a high-energy and somewhat unique interactive presentation style.

 Business speakers come in many different forms.
 Knowing the “why” a speaker has gotten into this crazy career, and how they view the meeting industry is important.
+But is the “why” enough?
+Speaker and author Gerry O’Brion says that clients care more about the “Because” than the “Why”.
 For years Thom has had a page on his website titled “What I believe” (https://thomsinger.com/what-i-believe/) that openly shares his motivation behind being a corporate speaker.
+His “Because” is about a strong desire to help people achieve.

 Some speakers approach a corporate audience as a transaction, and one of their best skills is getting to the airport within 15 minutes of saying “Thank You Very Much”.
 But Singer is highly focused on the experience he brings to the audience before, during, and after his keynote speech.
 He is dedicated to the whole of the corporate event, and as your corporate speaker he will stay throughout the day and engage with the business professionals who are participating in the meeting.